Quick Answer

 Can I add my RV to my existing car insurance policy?

-What does comprehensive RV insurance cover?
+What does the property damage portion of RV insurance cover?

 Does my credit score affect my RV insurance rate?